rohanz1993/Team_9_Heroku_Shopping_Cart_-_AWS_NoSQL_Service/Ritika/Readme.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------

-Installed and documented the steps for installing CouchDB on Linux AMI
+Installed and documented the steps for installing CouchDB on AWS Linux AMI

 Updated API document for the following APIs: viewProfile() updateProfile() viewHistory()

+Update the presentation for extra credits for CURL commands, limitations and compaction.

+Created a sample database and executed the queries for CouchDB on AWS Linux AMI

+Documented the queries and executed replication for CouchDB